Down and Dirty - Modeling Wing Lift Augmentation Part 1

 Junkers had a completely different approach to flaps and low-speed flight which had advantages in utility aircraft but created too much drag in high-speed applications.
 We won’t get cover the Junkers flaps in this article.

 You might think that once flaps were in common use, every aircraft would be equipped with flaps.
-The North American F-100A and F-100C Super Sabres, Convair F-102 Delta Dart and F-106 Delta Dagger, and Lockheed SR-71 are all examples of more modern aircraft that did not have flaps.
+The North American F-100A and F-100C Super Sabres, Convair F-102 Delta Dagger, Convair F-106 Delta Dart, and Lockheed SR-71 are all examples of more modern aircraft that did not have flaps.

 Do Your Homework